This Garlic Chili Pickle Recipe made from Indian spices is a quick 10-minute recipe that is totally preservative-free and uses minimum oil!

 Stories From the Kitchen

 I learnt the art of making achar from my mother-in-law.
 She was perfect when it came to ratios in recipes.
-I am totally an approximate person and still struggle to write recipes with perfection.
+I am totally opposite from her in that sense.

 You know I watch my own video to note down the tsps and tbsps.
 You can imagine how bad I am at ratios.
 The recipe of this achar is crafted by me from scratch.
 During Navratri, we avoid having garlic and onions.
 Due to lockdown in city, in last Navratri I had loads of garlic lying in my kitchen and throwing food is something I just can' t do.
 I thought of using all of it at one go and it was really a good idea as we were done well before Navratri began.